Lyam0udi/Java-Interview-Roadmap/README.md

 10. **What is a trie?**
     - A trie, also known as a prefix tree, is a tree-based data structure used for efficient retrieval of keys in a large set of strings.
 It allows quick prefix-based searches and is commonly used for applications involving word search, autocomplete, and spell checking.

+# Algorithms

+1. **What is a sorting algorithm?**
+   - A sorting algorithm is an algorithm that arranges elements in a specific order, such as ascending or descending.
+Common sorting algorithms include bubble sort, selection sort, insertion sort, merge sort, quicksort, and heapsort.

+2. **What is a searching algorithm?**
+   - A searching algorithm is an algorithm that looks for a specific element within a collection of elements.
+Common searching algorithms include linear search, binary search, and hash-based search algorithms.

+3. **What is the time complexity of an algorithm?**
+   - The time complexity of an algorithm measures the amount of time it takes to run as a function of the input size.
+It provides an estimation of the running time required by an algorithm and is usually expressed using Big O notation.

+4. **What is the space complexity of an algorithm?**
+   - The space complexity of an algorithm measures the amount of memory space it requires as a function of the input size.
+It provides an estimation of the memory consumed by an algorithm and is also expressed using Big O notation.

+5. **What is a recursive algorithm?**
+   - A recursive algorithm is an algorithm that calls itself to solve a smaller subproblem of the original problem.
+It involves breaking down a problem into smaller instances of the same problem until a base case is reached.
+Recursion is often used to solve problems that can be naturally divided into smaller, similar subproblems.

+6. **What is a dynamic programming algorithm?**
+   - Dynamic programming is a technique used to solve complex problems by breaking them down into simpler overlapping subproblems.
+It involves solving each subproblem only once and storing the results in a table to avoid redundant computation.
+Dynamic programming is commonly used to solve optimization problems.

+7. **What is a greedy algorithm?**
+   - A greedy algorithm is an algorithmic paradigm that follows the problem-solving heuristic of making the locally optimal choice at each stage with the hope of finding a global optimum.
+Greedy algorithms often provide fast and efficient solutions but may not always guarantee the globally optimal solution.

+8. **What is a backtracking algorithm?**
+   - A backtracking algorithm is a trial-and-error-based algorithm that systematically explores the search space to find solutions.
+It incrementally builds a solution and abandons or backtracks whenever it determines that the current solution cannot be extended to a valid solution.

+9. **What is a graph traversal algorithm?**
+   - A graph traversal algorithm is used to visit or explore all the nodes in a graph.
+Common graph traversal algorithms include depth-first search (DFS) and breadth-first search (BFS).
+These algorithms help in traversing or searching for specific nodes or paths within a graph.

+10. **What is the difference between time complexity and space complexity?**
+    - Time complexity measures the amount of time an algorithm takes to run, while space complexity measures the amount of memory space an algorithm requires.
+Both time complexity and space complexity are important factors in analyzing the efficiency and performance of algorithms.